Rappel tip - Getting the knot past an obstacle

 1 - Rig for normal double rope rappel.

-2 - Girth hitch a single length / 60 cm runner above the knot connecting the ropes.
+2 - Girth hitch a single length / 60 cm sling above the knot connecting the ropes.

-3 - Clip the runner to your belay loop.
+3 - Clip the sling to your belay loop.
 (Note: in the photo below it’s clipped to the belay carabiner; the belay loop is better.)

 Now as you rappel, the knot will move along with you.
-When the knot is past the obstacle, unclip the runner from your harness, remove the girth hitch, and continue your rappel.
+When the knot is past the obstacle, unclip the sling from your harness, remove the girth hitch, and continue your rappel.